Untitled Home Invasion Romance: Production

-The film's production was originally announced under the working title Getaway.
+The screenplay, originally titled Getaway, won Script Pipeline's 2017 Screenwriting Contest.
 Jamie Napoli and Joshua Paul Johnson wrote the script for the film which is produced by the Motion Picture Corporation of America.
 Brad Krevoy, Charles Cohen, Jimmy Philémond-Montout and David Anselmo are producers.
 The film is directed by Jason Biggs who also leads the cast.
 The cast includes Justin H. Min, Meaghan Rath, Arturo Castro and Anna Konkle.

 Principal photography began in August 2024 in Sudbury, Ontario.

 Release

 Republic Pictures acquired global rights in October 2024.

-The film has been announced in the program of the 2025 Cinéfest Sudbury International Film Festival, under the title Untitled Home Invasion Romance.
+The film was announced in the program of the 2025 Cinéfest Sudbury International Film Festival, under the title Untitled Home Invasion Romance.
 The film's title was subsequently confirmed in a short Instagram interview of Biggs by Dutch television personality Mario-Max Schaumburg-Lippe in August 2025.

+The film screened at the Torino Film Festival in November 2025.
+It was released in the United States on January 27, 2026.